 WHRI Work Experience Programme

-This bi-annual programme was established by Prof Ahluwalia and has been run by Dr Rayomand Khambata and Mr Ade Alele since 2017, benefitting approximately 200 young people to date.
+This bi-annual programme was established by Prof Amrita Ahluwalia and has been organised and run by Dr Rayomand Khambata and Mr Ade Alele since 2017, benefitting approximately 200 young people to date.
 We aim to provide an opportunity to gain first-hand experience in laboratory and clinical research at one of the largest pharmacological research institutes in Europe.
 In addition, students will have the opportunity to learn about alternative careers within government health-related initiatives and fundraising for healthcare and research.

 - Hands-on practical experience in a working research laboratory